ICTQual Level 2 Award in Health and Safety in Food Service

 This course is ideal for learners working in food service, catering, or hospitality roles who want to build on their foundational food safety knowledge.
 It is suitable for those looking to progress into supervisory or compliance-related positions.

 ICTQual Level 2 award Health and Safety in Food Service is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But the final decision is made by ATC.